Combinatorial decision-making driven by multicomponent surface condensates: Discussion

 \section{Discussion}

 Across the tree of life, biomolecules in cells can self-organize into membraneless organelles called condensates that regulate biological pathways.
 Motivated by this fact, we explore the computational capabilities that are embedded in and arise from the physical processes shaping condensation in multicomponent mixtures.
-We find that multicomponent liquids can recruit distinct molecules (and thus condensates) to surfaces that differ only subtly in their composition of surface-resident “input” molecules.
-This high-dimensional surface classification is offered as a model of how cells might assemble transcriptionally active condensates at certain genetic loci (with a particular combination of DNA-bound transcription factors) but repressive ones at other DNA surfaces (with a different combination of transcription factors).
-Together, our work suggests that emergent condensation in multicomponent liquids like the cellular milieu can drive computations and information processing that may be necessary for regulating complex biological functions.
+We find that multicomponent liquids can recruit distinct molecules (and thus condensates) to surfaces that differ only subtly in their composition of surface-resident ``input'' molecules.
+This high-dimensional surface classification is offered as a model of how cells might assemble transcriptionally active condensates at certain genetic loci (with a particular combination of DNA-bound transcription factors that recruits RNA Polymerases) but repressive ones at other DNA surfaces (with a different combination of transcription factors that recruits repressors).
+The function of a condensate is therefore driven by the recruitment of a single surface-specific ``output'' molecule.
+We note that our framework can be easily adjusted to model other pathways where condensates may need to recruit more complex compositions of functional output species, as illustrated in Fig. S16.
+Together, our work suggests that emergent condensation in multicomponent liquids like the cellular milieu can drive information processing that may be necessary for regulating complex biological functions.